Innovation & Strategies

 Business as usual until 2021

-At the start, 5G will enable a significant increase in throughput that will stimulate new uses and bring in some additional comforts to mobile users.
+At the start, 5G will enable a significant increase in throughput.
+This will stimulate new uses and bring in some additional comforts to mobile users.

 During this first stage, the wholesale operators’ core activity, being value-creating, will remain unchanged.
 They will continue to lease parts of their 5G network and sell 5G connectivity offerings to their customers.
 These players – national and international operators, virtual operators (MVNO), companies, local authorities, content aggregators, IT services and Cloud solution providers – will then be able to design and market more qualitative mobile offers for their individual and corporate end-customers.